Yale-EEB723/finalproject/README.md

 ### The Agalma Pipeline

-I used the Agalma pipelines (Dunn *et al.* 2013) to identify homologous sequences across the multiple species and to create nucleotide alignments for each set of homologus sequence.
+I used the Agalma pipelines (Dunn *et al.* 2013) to identify homologous sequences across the multiple species and to create nucleotide alignments for each set of homologus sequences.
 The Agalma repo can be found here: (https://bitbucket.org/caseywdunn/agalma/src/master/).

 Once you've created a conda environment for Agalma, make sure you're always activating it with: